 Foreign Exchange (FX) Currency Transfers

-- The payment will clear within 15 minutes of making the transfer in Online Servicing
+The payment will clear within 15 minutes of making the transfer in Online banking

 Please note that payments will be processed subject to security checks and enough funds being available in your account.
 Timings above may be impacted based on this.

 Confirmation of Payee, also known as CoP, is an account name checking service for all incoming payments to Cashplus Bank accounts.
 It helps make sure that payments being sent to Cashplus Bank accounts aren’t accidentally sent to the wrong account and protects against Authorised Push Payment (APP) scams.

 This means that if someone tries to pay you – whether by direct payment or standing order payment – they’ll need to confirm your name matches your Cashplus account name.

 Not every bank offers CoP checks.
 If the bank of the person paying you doesn’t use them, then these checks will not be carried out for inbound payments to your Cashplus account.